Aliases for VPS16 Gene

 GeneCards Summary for VPS16 Gene

 VPS16 (VPS16, CORVET/HOPS Core Subunit) is a Protein Coding gene.
+Diseases associated with VPS16 include Arthrogryposis, Renal Dysfunction, And Cholestasis 1.
 GO annotations related to this gene include actin binding and actin filament binding.

 UniProtKB/Swiss-Prot for VPS16 Gene